For US users, your Square earnings pull in as two transactions:

 Additionally, for both the US and Canadian integrations, Square earnings in Hurdlr reflect your daily sales totals, net of refunds.
-So, for example, if you made 3 sales for $10 each on September 1st, the earning will appear in Hurdlr for $30.
+So, for example, if you made 3 sales for $10 each on September 1st, the earnings will appear in Hurdlr for $30.
 However, if you also processed a $10 refund for a purchase from September 1st, your September 1st earnings in Hurdlr will change to $20 ($30 sales - $10 refund).
-To summarize, if you issue customer refunds, the earning for that day is automatically adjusted to reflect your income after the refund.
+To summarize, if you issue customer refunds, the earnings for that day are automatically adjusted to reflect your income after the refund.

 Your daily Square transactions will pull into your Hurdlr account the following day, once daily totals are complete. (ie. Your Square earnings for Monday will pull into Hurdlr on Tuesday)